-- Auto and Transit Accessibility: The average number of jobs that can be reached within a 45-minute travel time by automobile or walk access transit. - Auto and Transit Travel Times: The average time per trip, considering all trip purposes. - Vehicle Miles Traveled per Capita: Daily miles traveled per "service population," where "service population" is the sum of population and total employment for a particular TAZ. - Non-Auto Driver Model Share: The percentage of non-auto driver trips (i.e., HOV, transit and nonmotorized trips) for work trips. - Low-Stress Bicycle Accessibility: The Countywide Connectivity metric documented in the 2018 Montgomery County Bicycle Master Plan.
+- Auto and Transit Accessibility: The average number of jobs that can be reached within a 45-minute travel time by automobile or transit. - Auto and Transit Travel Times: The average time per trip, considering all trip purposes. - Vehicle Miles Traveled per Capita: Daily miles traveled per "service population," where "service population" is the sum of population and total employment for a particular specified area (Transportation Analysis Zone or TAZ). - Non-Auto Driver Model Share: The percentage of non-auto-driver trips (i.e., HOV, transit and nonmotorized trips) for work trips. - Low-Stress Bicycle Accessibility: The Countywide Connectivity metric documented in the 2018 Montgomery County Bicycle Master Plan.

 These metrics are intended to provide a high-level understanding of transportation outcomes in potential future development scenarios.
 They are not intended to evaluate specific locations, such as intersection delay and queuing.
-Specific assessments of actual proposed development on identified sites in downtown Bethesda are undertaken by Planning, County Department of Transportation, County Department of Permitting Services, and State Highway Administration staff with each proposed development, and the Planning Board must find, based on these specific assessments, that public facilities (including roads, schools, utilities, and more) are adequate to serve the development.
-Projects that meet the threshold criteria are responsible for mitigating its own impacts to the transportation network, as described in the Growth and Infrastructure Policy, as a condition of the Planning Board's approval, and each development pays Impact Taxes to fund transportation improvements.
-As part of the annual capital budget and biennial CIP processes, county agencies, including Parks, Schools, Transportation, among numerous others, make their own determinations as to where to invest public dollars for improvements and operations.
+Specific assessments of actual proposed development on identified sites in downtown Bethesda are undertaken by Planning, MCDOT, MCDPS, and State Highway Administration (SHA) staff with each proposed development, and the Planning Board must find, based on these specific assessments, that public facilities (including roads, schools, utilities, and more) are adequate to serve the development.
+Projects that meet the threshold criteria are responsible for mitigating their own impacts to the transportation network, as described in the Growth and Infrastructure Policy (GIP), as a condition of the Planning Board's approval, and each development pays Impact Taxes to fund transportation improvements.
+As part of the annual Capital Budget and biennial CIP processes, the County Council and county agencies, including Parks, Schools, Transportation, among numerous others, determine where to invest public dollars for improvements and operations.